venkatesh-kulkarni/arXiv-Research-Paper-Curator/notebooks/week1/README.md

 2. Review the common problems and solutions
 3. Ensure all prerequisites are properly installed
 4. Follow the step-by-step verification procedures
+5. Ask in Jam With AI substack chat channel

 ## Next Steps